-No units specified means that individual brick units are used resource\conversions <to be defined> ;
+That no units are specified means that individual brick units are used.

 The following unit and resource type declaration statements give the information which will allow the O-Plan TF Compiler and planner to correctly handle resource declarations in later TF.